emu-russia/dmgcpu/methods.md

 ## Thermal opening method

-To get the circuits, you must first extract the ASIC chip.
+To get the circuits, you must first extract the chip.

 The following tools are required for the subsequent operation:
 - Gas torch